Online Regiment Gaming VA Education Q&A | Outreach and events | Veterans Affairs

 Free

-VA Gaming outreach joins Regiment gg, a Veteran based online community focused on fostering camaraderie and welfare through gaming, for an online question and answer session on the VA for benefits and healthcare questions.
+VA Gaming outreach joins Regiment gg, a Veteran based online community focused on fostering camaraderie and welfare through gaming, for an online question and answer session on the VA for benefits and healthcare questions with a focus on education benefits.
 The event will be hosted on the Regiment gg Discord by the VA Gaming Outreach Team.
 Discord is a popular communication platform primarily used for voice, video and text chat amongst gamers and other communities.
 During the event we will attempt to assist Veterans with the issues, concerns or other information they seek on VA and Benefits.

 https://discord.com/invite/regiment